edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

     ```

 !!! note
-    The new `UseTargetTypeOfMetric` setting must be set to true when using this function.
-See the [UseTargetTypeOfMetric](#usetargettypeofmetric) section above for more details.
+    The new `TargetType` setting must be set to "metric" when using this function.
+See the [Metric TargetType](#metric-targettype) section above for more details.

 ### [WrapIntoEvent](../BuiltIn/#wrap-into-event)